googleapis/google-cloud-node/packages/handwritten/README.md

 process.on('uncaughtException', (e) => {
     // Write the error to stderr.
     console.error(e);
-    // Report that same error the Stackdriver Error Service errors.report(e);
+    // Report that same error the Cloud Error Service errors.report(e);
 });
 ```